Intra ID service principals: Audit expiring secrets and certificates

 Configure the variables.tf with your preferred editor

-Create ressources by running terraform
+Create resources by running Terraform

-terraform init downloads the terraform modules that are required.
+Terraform init downloads the required terraform modules

-At this step you will be notified if you do not follow the naming conventions for each resource.
+At this step, you will be notified if you do not follow the naming conventions for each resource.
 Common mistakes include using underscores in resource names where they are not supported.
 Please note that this process does not check for the uniqueness of names where it is required.
-This validation will only occur when you run terraform apply.
+This validation will only occur when you run Terraform apply.

 It should create 46 new ressources in Version 1.

-Confirm the deployment with terraform apply
+Confirm the deployment with Terraform apply

 Should show all ressources as created

-All created ressources should now be visible
+All created resources should now be visible

 Provide permissions to service principal

-Update modules on automation account (Requires update 1.1.0)
+Update modules on automation account (requires update 1.1.0)

 Run the runbook named “update-az-modules”.

-This will let Powershell update all default modules with the versions as stated in the current az module version.
+This will let PowerShell update all default modules with the versions as stated in the current az module version.

-Add the custom domain to the allowlist (Optional)
+Add the custom domain to the allow list (optional)

 As part of the script, we have created a custom Microsoft domain with SPF, DKIM, and DMARC enabled.
 This configuration should help prevent the domain from being flagged as spam.
 However, depending on your email settings, the domain may still be marked with an “external” tag.
-This tagging can lead to users being cautious or distrusting of the email, which is a valid concern.
+This tagging can lead to users being cautious or distrusting of the email which is a valid concern.

-Remember to add the domain to your organisations allowlist
+Remember to add the domain to your organisation’s allow list

 Change which part is running